-The Legal Profession Act 2008, along with the Legal Profession Rules 2009 and the Legal Profession Regulations 2009, came into effect on 1 March 2009 and amendments are now in place 2015-2016 CPD year.
+The Legal Profession Act 2008, along with the Legal Profession Rules 2009 and the Legal Profession Regulations 2009, came into effect on 1 March 2009.
 For details of the amendments please read the notice from the Legal Practice Board.

 The CPD year commences on 1 April and ends on 31 March the following year.
 In each year a minimum of 10 CPD points must be completed in order for a practitioner to renew their Practising Certificate.
 Each practitioner must complete 10 points from the following competency areas, with at least 1 point from each competency.